Feuilleton: History

 The feuilleton was the literary consequence of the Coup of 18 Brumaire (Dix-huit-Brumaire).
 A consular edict of January 17, 1800, made a clean sweep of the revolutionary press, and cut down the number of Paris newspapers to 13.
 Under the Consulate, and later on, the Empire, Le Moniteur Universel, which served as a propaganda mouthpiece for Napoleon Bonaparte, basically controlled what the other twelve Parisian publications could run.
-Julien Louis Geoffroy found that what might not be written in an editorial column might appear with perfect impunity on a lower level on the rez-de-chaussée, the "ground floor" of a journal.
+Julien Louis Geoffroy found that what might not be written in an editorial column could appear with perfect impunity on a lower level on the rez-de-chaussée, the "ground floor" of a journal.
 Geoffroy started the first feuilleton in the Journal des Débats.
 The idea caught on at once.
-The feuilleton, which dealt ostensibly with literature, the drama and other harmless topics, but which, nevertheless, could make political capital out of the failure of a book or a play, became quite powerful under the Napoleonic nose.
-The original feuilletons were not usually printed on a separate sheet, but merely separated from the political part of the newspaper by a line, and printed in smaller type.
+The feuilleton, which dealt ostensibly with literature, the drama, and other harmless topics, but which, nevertheless, could make political capital out of the failure of a book or a play, became quite powerful under the Napoleonic nose.
+The original feuilletons were not usually printed on a separate sheet, but merely separated from the political part of the newspaper by a line and printed in smaller type on the bottom of same sheet of the newspaper where the political story appeared.

 Geoffroy's own feuilleton dealt with the theatre as he was a trenchant drama critic.
 By the time of his death in 1814, several other feuilletonists had made their mark, with Janin taking over from him.
-Feuilletonists featured in other papers included Théophile Gautier, Paul de St. Victor, Edmond de Biéville, Louis Ulbach and Francisque Sarcey, who occupied the "ground floor" of the Temps.
+Feuilletonists featured in other papers included Théophile Gautier, Paul de St. Victor, Edmond de Biéville, Louis Ulbach, and Francisque Sarcey, who occupied the "ground floor" of the Temps.
 Adolphe Adam, Hector Berlioz, and Coutil-Blaze wrote music-laden feuilletons.
-Babinet, Louis Figuier and Meunier focused on science.
-Bibliographical feuilletons were done by Armand de Pontmartin, Gustave Planche, and Charles Augustin Sainte-Beuve.
+Babinet, Louis Figuier, and Meunier focused on science.
+Bibliographical feuilletons were authored by Armand de Pontmartin, Gustave Planche, and Charles Augustin Sainte-Beuve.